-Sara Lamback is a senior program manager in Jobs for the Future's Building Economic Opportunity Group, providing project management, administrative, and technical support on projects that help low-income adults train for and succeed in jobs with career advancement potential.
-Ms. Lamback came to JFF as an Education Pioneers Fellow with the Credentials that Work team where she developed a tool for community colleges to engage regional employers in developing high-demand degree and credential programs.
+Sara Lamback is a senior program manager in JFF's Building Economic Opportunity Group, providing project management, administrative, and technical support on projects that help low-income adults train for and succeed in jobs with career advancement potential.
+Ms. Lamback came to JFF as an Education Pioneers Fellow with the Credentials That Work team, where she developed a tool for community colleges to engage regional employers in developing high-demand degree and credential programs.

 Ms. Lamback has 10 years of experience in the field of education; she has worked as a practitioner, researcher, and educational program evaluator.
 Immediately before joining JFF, Ms. Lamback conducted research at Harvard University’s Achievement Gap Initiative, where her work focused on secondary-to-postsecondary transitions, effective school leadership, and developing systems-change initiatives.
 While at Harvard, she co-authored the report Creating Pathways to Prosperity: A Blueprint for Action, which examined the opportunities and impediments to systemic reform of our nation’s approach to education and workforce development.
 Ms. Lamback is a former teacher and has taught at the middle school, high school, and college levels; she began her career as a sixth-grade teacher in the Mississippi Delta.

 Ms. Lamback earned her master's degree in education policy and management from Harvard Graduate School of Education.
 She also has a master's degree in French literature, with specialization in gender studies, from Middlebury College and a bachelor's degree in French and political science from Wake Forest University.